Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Tool.CLI/README.md

 The migration includes:
 - Order items and order statuses are migrated as part of orders.
 - Two custom fields are created to preserve source data: `CurrencyCode` (stores the order currency) and `SiteOriginName` (stores the source site/channel code name).
+- Shipping and payment method display names are migrated to the `Commerce_Order` table.
+The shipping and payment methods themselves are not migrated.

 Before migrating orders, the following requirements have to be met:
 - Migration of customers has to be finished first.